 - Many companies have reacted quickly and taken steps to reduce overheads and to preserve or create liquidity, drawing down on revolving credit facilities or putting in place new working capital facilities.
 Others have tapped the equity markets.
-However, early movers may have had an advantage while the window was open; the "equity story" of second movers may face greater scrutiny and shareholders may be less willing to fund traditional secondaries in the future. - Dry powder is at record levels and valuations of listed companies are currently at a historic low point in many sectors. - PIPEs can be put in place quickly they frequently have short timetables and are often structured in a way that avoids the need for shareholder approval or a prospectus. - PIPEs have for many years been a common feature of the US market, where pre-emption rights are not a default feature of corporate laws on new share issues.
+However, early movers may have had an advantage while the window was open; the "equity story" of second movers may face greater scrutiny and shareholders may be less willing to fund traditional secondary offerings in the future. - Dry powder is at record levels and valuations of listed companies are currently at a historic low point in many sectors. - PIPEs can be put in place quickly and without requiring public disclosure that a transaction is imminent (which could have a significant effect on the stock price) - they frequently have short timetables and are often structured in a way that avoids the need for shareholder approval or a prospectus.
+The sale is typically conditioned upon the filing of a resale registration statement and approval by the SEC declaring the registration effective.

-- They are also relatively common in some European countries, with the notable exception of the UK.
-However, there are some signs in the UK that the tough stance institutional investors have taken on pre-emption rights (and the vocalised desire for issuers to respect these) may now soften, given the unprecedented demand for liquidity expected in certain sectors. - Creative investors will look at legal and regulatory parameters and look to structure around them, (e.g. combination of equity and (convertible) debt, or quasi-debt) and investors may start to participate alongside traditional institutional shareholders in further equity issuances. - A PIPE may be combined with an M&A deal as part of an acquisition of assets from a listed company, a PE buyer could agree to make a separate PIPE into the seller.
+- PE investors can acquire equity in target companies that need liquidity at attractive valuations at a discount to market which, when added to already depressed valuations in current climate, creates an opportunity to book gains similar to those in an LBO. - In a PIPE deal, investors have an ability to get close to a potential take private candidate where the target board would not approve a sale at current market valuations. - PIPEs have for many years been a common feature of the US market, where pre-emption rights are not a default feature of corporate laws on new share issues. - They are also relatively common in some European countries, with the notable exception of the UK.
+However, there are some signs in the UK that the tough stance institutional investors have taken on pre-emption rights (and the vocalized desire for issuers to respect these) may now soften, given the unprecedented demand for liquidity expected in certain sectors.

+- There is no one-size-fits-all PIPE transactions as creative investors will look at legal and regulatory parameters and look to structure around them, (e.g. combination of common stock, convertible preferred equity and (convertible) debt, or quasi-debt) and investors may start to participate alongside traditional institutional shareholders in further equity issuances. - A PIPE may be combined with an M&A deal

+as part of an acquisition of assets from a

+listed company, a PE buyer could agree to

+make a separate PIPE into the seller.
+There has

+also been an upswing in PIPEs in the parent

+entity with an option to carve out part of the

+business after conducting diligence.